-His first novel Dirgel Ddyn (Mysterious Man; Gomer, 1993) won him the National Eisteddfod Prose Medal and marked the beginning of a career as one of Wales' formeost contemporary authors.
-Since then he has published prolifically, concentrating on prose fiction.
+His first novel Dirgel Ddyn (Mysterious Man, Gomer, 1993) won him the National Eisteddfod Prose Medal and marked the beginning of a career as one of Wales' foremost contemporary authors.

+He is one of Wales's most prolific, original and popular authors.
+He has published novels, short stories and poetry.
 Morgan throws stones at the glass-house of the Welsh establishment.
 Many of his characters are monochrome (grey or brown), some asexual.
 His writing is post-modern, both in the Welsh and in the Anglo-American context.
 His fragmentary world is populated by figures who are more anti- than hero.

-Recent work includes Croniclau Pentre Simon (The Chronicles of Simonville; Y Lolfa, 2003), ostensibly set in a small Welsh village in the Victorian era.
-His second novel, Melog (Gomer, 1997) was translasted by Christopher Meredith and published in English translation in 2005 (Seren).
+Recent work includes Croniclau Pentre Simon (The Chronicles of Simonville, Y Lolfa, 2003), ostensibly set in a small Welsh village in the Victorian era.
+His second novel, Melog (Gomer, 1997) was translated by Christopher Meredith and published in English in 2005 (Seren).

 His poetry collection, Digon o fwydod, was published by Barddas in 2005 and another novel, Cestyll yn y Cymylau (Castles in the Clouds), in 2007.
 His novel Pantglas (2011, Y Lolfa) was shortlisted for Wales Book of the Year.